DjangoForAll/Django-Course/Level_08/4_ORM_Capabilities/Content/Readme.md

 task_obj.completed = True # Set the completed field to True task_obj.save() # Update all the changes that we have made into the database.
 In our case, it updates the completed field to True
-# Django is not intelligent enough to understand that we have only changed the completed value, So instead it updates all the values with what it knows last, This is one of the reasons why the update method that we looked at earlier is better.
+# Django is not intelligent enough to understand that we have only changed the completed value, So instead it updates all the values with what it knows last, ie it updates all the values in the current task_obj to the database

+task_obj.save(update_fields=["completed"]) # We can also explicitly ask django to update only the fields we provide in this list, that way it does not have to update all the attributes to the database.

 task_obj.user # This will return the user object that is associated with the task object, This object can again be manipulated and saved.
 ```